 In 1917, the Southern Hotel filed its Articles of Incorporation for its charter.
 Click on the image below to enlarge the view.

 And from a 1935 visit by a New Orleans newspaper food critic:

-In 1955, the late Governor Earl K. Long made it his headquarters for several hours following his lunacy hearing at the old Covington High School gymnasium.
+In 1959, Governor Earl K. Long made it his headquarters for several hours following his lunacy hearing at the old Covington High School gymnasium.

 In the 1960's, the stately edifice was closed to guests.
 The first floor held rental shops.
 The upstairs was home only to the pigeons.

 On January 8, 1981, the Parish of St. Tammany purchased the building from the Burns family for $500,000 and renovations began.
 Some $984,000 worth of restoration turned the old hotel into a showcase office complex and returned an historical landmark to its former elegance in downtown Covington.

 Money for the purchase and renovations came from a combination of several federal agencies in the form of loans and grants.
 It may be the only government building in the state, indeed the nation, housing a public bar.
 However, the tavern's only entrance is from the street.

 Wide and handsome brick arches across the front give the massive building an air of nobility as well as stability.
 It is separated from the St. Tammany Parish Courthouse by New Hampshire St., and is now officially the St. Tammany Parish Administrative Complex.
 It houses the Parish Administration, Parish Council, District Attorney, Part of the 22nd Judicial District Court, and the Department of Development on the second floor.
 The purchasing department, financial administration office, personnel, insurance and Veteran's Affairs Office along with private businesses occupy the ground floor.

 Due to the perseverance of many people and financial aid from a local benefactor, the "Old Southern Hotel" is again a showplace.
 More than mortar and brick, it is a living symbol of the continuity of parish government and the people."